erik-helleren/growing-SEs/src/teaching/3_teaching.md

 - "Is there a tool that could make this easier?" often asked when refactoring.
 - "So?", "And?", and "Tell me more." are all gentle prods to keep going

-The goal with these open ended questions is to exercise the discrete skills underlying software engineering.
-Writing correct and serviceable code, understanding requirements, testing, and more.
-As skills grow, we expect our students to ask themselves these questions and go about answering them thoroughly and thoughtfully.

-> The more open your question, the more developed the students skill must be to answer correctly.

-### Leading questions

-A leading question in our context is best thought of as a hint disguised as a question.
-Leading questions need to be tactfully crafted to deliver just the right amount of direction.
-To much, and you risk patronizing your student.
-To little and they might not pick up the trail.

-A leading question has these properties:
-1. Directs to focus on something particular
-2. Open ended enough so the student has to think and communicate a response
-3. Close ended enough so their scope of thought stays focused
+### Sample code review

 They can also range from open to closed.
 Lets think about a PR which includes this code (Written as psudocode for clarity), lets consider some feedback options.
-For both, the focus is on the skill of code readability.
+For both, we are focusing on developing *code readability*.

 ``` java
 public static List<String> extracted(int arg0, DbConnection arg1){